electronicarts/ea-async/README.md

 Getting started
 ---------------

-EA Async requires JVM 1.8.x.
+EA Async currently supports JDK 8-10.

 It works with Java and Scala and should work with most JVM languages.
 The only requirement to use EA Async is that must be used only inside methods that return `CompletableFuture`, `CompletionStage`, or subclasses of `CompletableFuture`.